 • Thrive on positive reinforcement

 Early, upbeat socialization turns a white Shepherd into a kid-safe superhero and a respectful roommate to cats and pocket pups.
-Supervise roughhousing until both two-legged and four-legged youngsters learn the rules.
+If you are wondering are German Shepherds good with kids, the answer is generally yes, provided you supervise roughhousing.
 Bringing home an adult?
 Introduce slowly.
 A white german shepherd puppy?
-Even easier—they’re sponges for good habits.
+Even easier, they’re sponges for good habits.

 Caring for Your White Shepherd